 Gossip says more about the person sharing it than the person it’s about.
 So give a clear message to your team that not only won’t you share in gossip — defined as casual or unrestrained reports typically involving personal details that are not confirmed as being true — but you disapprove of it.

 As a manager, it’s important to keep any discussion of sensitive issues to one-on-one, face-to-face conversations with employees.

 3. Be mindful and courteous

-How can you do that?
-Acknowledge your colleagues when they help you and give them credit when appropriate.
-Build healthy mentoring relationships, get to know your employees as people, and pay attention to them.
-(Don't yawn in front of them.)
+You can also be courteous by acknowledging your colleagues when they help you and give them credit when appropriate.
+Build healthy mentoring relationships, get to know your employees and pay attention to them.

 4. Communicate with class

 Keep your language clean, no matter how comfortable you are with your team or how casual your office is.
 Make sure you know how to properly pronounce employee or customer names.
 Consider your audience when you use humor, sarcasm, irony, puns and wordplay.
 Set workplace standards for email and phone communication.
 Encourage two-way communication and listening.
 Be open to input from your staff; in fact, ask for it.
 Express gratitude in person when possible.

 Read about how workplace communication has changed through the generations.

 And yawning while someone is talking to you?
 Well, sometimes that can't be helped, but you can see how it looks.